-Early spring is characterized by slightly cooler temperatures which of course are from snowmelt and the snowmelt can make the river very cold and those cold water temps can make the steelhead less active.
-This is often why I will recommend that anglers fish late morning and afternoon instead of early mornings.
+Early spring is characterized by slightly cooler temperatures which of course are from snowmelt, and the snowmelt can make the river very cold and those cold water temps can make the steelhead less active.
+This is often why I will recommend that anglers fish late morning and afternoon instead of early morning.

 Rain triggers the first run of steelhead and it also allows spawned out fish a fighting chance of returning to Lake Erie.
 During higher water, I have found it more productive to fish smaller spots and use larger and brighter baits.

 During higher water, the steelhead are usually found in slower moving waters along the banks and tail-outs of pools too.
 In high water, they can be as aggressive as their fall counterparts but will only hit your bait if you fish the right spot and if the water is clear enough that they can see it.

 As the weather and temperature become warmer in late March and early April, more runs of steelhead will come.
 At the same time, you will find some steelhead already approaching their spawning grounds and during this time you want to avoid targeting steelhead that are actively spawning.